-The main advantages of software playback are: 1) auto-switching of profiles based on the application assigned to the profile; 2) more than one profile can be used; and 3) changes made to a profile, setting, or macro are immediately available.
+The main advantages of software playback are: 1) auto-switching of profiles based on the application assigned to the profile; 2) more than six profiles can be used; and 3) changes made to a profile, setting, or macro are immediately available.

 The automatic profile switching allows you to assign an application to a profile, and when the Vengeance Gaming Software detects that application as running and having focus, it will switch profiles for you.
-You can assign applications to a profile through the Manage Profiles activity.
+You can assign applications to a profile under the Manage Profiles

-The Vengeance M60 gaming mouse has one onboard profile.
-If you want to be able to choose between multiple profiles during a single gaming session, you'll need to use the software mode.
+The Vengeance M90 gaming mouse is limited to a maximum of six onboard profiles.
+If you want to be able to choose between more than six active profiles, you'll need to use the software mode.